packetracer/ACI/README.md

 These scripts are tuned for my naming conventions.
 It should be mostly trivial to adjust templates to meet your naming needs.

-These scripts are writting in python 2.7.
+These scripts are written in and meant for python 2.7

 Don't like it any of the scripts in this repo or think they are trash?